 (2) A member elected to fill an office as an alternate member on the coming into operation of the Fire Brigades Superannuation Amendment Act 1994 shall, subject to the other provisions of this Schedule, hold office for a period ending one year after the election.

-[Clause 3 amended by No. 26 of 1994 s.
+[Clause 3 amended: No. 26 of 1994 s.
 18.]

 4. Chairman